 4. Most all major casinos limit the split to 4 times.

-Have you ever given someone the wrong prescription?Absolutely not.
+How do you check to see whether someone claiming disability is actually disabled?Absolutely not.
 I do not consider them morons.
 I do know the odds like the back of my hand.
 I think if someone is having fun, that is the main point.
 We all know the games are skewed to favor the casino.
 That's no secret.
 People come to Vegas to have fun, party, meet girls, etc. 99.9% of the people I deal to are fun and normal who play the game and play their numbers for fun.
 They play for the thrill of winning, knowing that odds are not in their favor but simply wanting to have fun.

 Good question lol.
 Informally, I will ALWAYS double-check when a player makes an "out of the box" play.
 It's funny that you mention hitting a 19, I did have a woman once hit a hard 19, and she of course nailed a 2.
 I usually ask "are you sure?" before making an ill-advised play.
 I could be a jerk and just let them make their play, but keep in mind I want you to win so I will do as much as I can to assist you, within reason.